mo3tazJ/mo3tazJ/README.md

 ### 🔍 About Me

 - 🖥️ IT Specialist at Technical Service Directorate (2010 - Present)
-- 🏪 Former Manager at Connect IT – Tartus (2005 - 2022)
+- 🏪 Founder/Co-Manager at Connect IT – Tartus (2005 - 2022)
 - 🎓 Master's in Computer Science (MCS) - Syrian Virtual University (2025)
-- 🎓 Bachelor of Science in Mechanical Engineering - Tishreen University
+- 🎓 Bachelor of Science in Mechanical & Electrical Engineering - Tishreen University

 ### 💻 Technical Skills